CCHA Most Valuable Player in Tournament: History

 The Most Valuable Player in Tournament was first awarded in 1972, but was not conferred again until 1982.
 After that time, it had been bestowed every year until 2013 when the original CCHA was dissolved as a consequence of the Big Ten Conference forming its men's ice hockey conference.
-In 2020, the CCHA was revived by seven schools that had been members of the Western Collegiate Hockey Association, with conference play starting in 2021–22.
-The conference tournament returned at that time, and the MVP award was intended to return as well.
+In 1998, the most valuable player award for the CCHA Men's Ice Hockey Tournament was renamed the Bill Beagan Trophy.
+In 2001, Ryan Miller won the award for the second time, becoming the only player to ever win it more than once.